 “I apologize for the wait, gentlemen, but I wanted to look my best.
 I hope you all understand.”

-Both men forced a grin , and Gunny mumbled something about going out the back door.
+Both men forced a grin then Gunny mumbled something about going out the back door.
+She interrupted.

 “I want to walk to the car in the front driveway.
 There are television cameras out there.
-They deserve a great look at me–and you too, Gunny,” Millicent corrected him.
+They deserve a great look at me and you too, Gunny,”

-Gunny, a 6’4” former Marine approaching 50 years old, had perfect posture and a square jaw.
-Still, he acquiesced to Millicent.
-He put her right arm in the crook of his left and led the party into the front yard.
+Gunny, a 6’4” 240 pound former Atlanta Falcons linebacker who turned 40-years-old less than a month earlier, had perfect posture, a square jaw, and serious eyes yet he acquiesced to Millicent.
+He put her right arm in the crook of his left and led them into the front yard.
 She exuded confidence in every serene breath.
-Tall, like her late father, and justifiably proud of her looks, the brunette Millicent enjoyed the November sunshine as it bounced off her perfectly coiffed hair.
+Tall, like her late father, and proud of her looks, the brunette Millicent enjoyed the November sunshine as it bounced off her one hundred fifty dollar blow out.
 She leaned into Gunny’s left ear to tell him what would happen next.

 “When we get to Reeve’s car, you’ll let go of my arm and I will walk to the police car.
 Do not fight me on this.”

 She stepped away without waiting for an answer.
-She walked parallel to Reeve’s Mercedes and let go of Gunny’s muscular arm.
-Cameras flashed, reporters shouted questions, and the Copeland County police officers asked her to extend her hands.
-Reeve shouted, like a capable attorney, that the action was unnecessary, but Millicent ignored him.
+She walked parallel to Reeve’s Mercedes.
+Cameras flashed, reporters shouted questions, and the Garrison County, Georgia police officers asked her to extend her hands.
+Reeve shouted that the action was unnecessary, but Millicent ignored him.
 Seeing a well dressed, good looking woman in handcuffs was what the media wanted.
-Millicent Stingley played the role with aplomb.
+Millicent Stingley played her role like an Oscar winner.

 Sleeping in the holding cell was neither uncomfortable nor unpleasant.
 As a child, Millicent had watched her father and grandfather work in their chemistry laboratories.
 They would find her napping on their wooden workbenches and metal drawers.
 Being alone with her mind was a vacation.
 Reeve Mattox had insisted she be placed in solitary confinement.
-He knew Millicent’s style would make her a target.
-What Reeve didn’t know was that Millicent had two capsules of synthetic cyanide hidden on her.
+He knew Millicent’s style and affluence would make her a target in general population What Reeve didn’t know was that Millicent had five capsules of synthetic cyanide hidden on her.
 She was a danger to other inmates.

-Knives are messy and guns can be tricky.
-Poison worked neatly, silently, and intelligently.
-It meshed perfectly with Millicent’s personality..
+Millicent’s killing philosophy was simple, in spite of her intelligence.
+Knives are messy and guns can be tricky, but poison was smart and always final.
+This mantra meshed with Millicent’s personality.
 She’d known what was coming with her boyfriend.
 Millicent knew she hadn’t been the best girlfriend, but she’d thought she had been good enough.
-Lately, Trever had been distant.
-Then he’d made friends with a younger woman who had moved in above him.
-Close friends.
-It sealed his fate.
+Trever had been distant.
+Then he made friends with a younger woman who moved in above him in the apartment complex.
+She was easier to know and always in a good mood.
+They became close.
+This sealed his fate.

-An intelligent and talented chemist, Millicent mixed chemical compounds in her bathroom laboratory.
-She put them inside beige capsules and white syringes.
+An intelligent and talented chemist, Millicent turned her condominium bathroom into a laboratory.
+She put compounds inside beige capsules and white syringes.
 She showered, picked out the best black cocktail dress for her long legs and curvy hips, then spent almost an hour on her makeup.
-As she finished, her cell phone vibrated with an incoming text.
-She read it while painting her lips scarlet red.
+As she finished, her cell phone vibrated from a text.
+She read it while painting her lips vermillion.

 “Just meet me at the restaurant.”

-Millicent arrived at Sunset’s promptly at 7:30pm.
-Trever was already seated.
+Millicent arrived at Sunset’s Bistro at 7:30pm.
+Trever beat her by ten minutes and was seated.
 She could see him texting, his head lowered like a bull.
 He had rarely texted during most of their three years together.
-Then, starting two months ago–after the other woman had moved in–he’d begun to text.
-Often.
+Then, starting two months earlier, after the other woman had moved in, he’d begun to text, a lot.

-He rose reluctantly as she reached their table, and she leaned in to kiss him.
-He lightly pecked her lips.
-It was devoid of any warmth.
+He rose as she reached their table.
+She leaned in to kiss him.
+He pecked her lips.
+It was devoid of warmth.

 Dinner was a disaster.
 The conversation was as dry as the Chardonnay they’d ordered.
-Finally, Millicent had had enough.
+Millicent grew frustrated.
 Her chocolate-brown eyes narrowed.
-The low light that was supposed to inspire romance caught all the highlights in her dark hair.
+The low light that was supposed to inspire romance caught all the highlights in her dark brown hair.

 She was tired of listening to him recount the same boring anecdotes, so she interrupted.